|Media Training Home|

 |Read feedback on NLP hypnotherapy Gold Coast Qld|

 NLP works with the structure of the mind: Release negative emotions, change negative self talk into positive talk, install success in your future, build self confidence - what more do you want?
 Hypnotherapy teaches you how to communicate with your unconscious mind and fully harness its power.
-Meditation helps you to relax, quietens the mind and improves your health.
+Meditation helps you to relax, quieten the mind and improve your health.
 As a combination they produce state of the art tools and techniques for transformation.

 1 - "Mental training is now an important part in athlete coaching and development.
 We all have heard about breathing technique, stress management, routines etc. But hypnosis remains a bit mysterious for the vast majority.
 What is sport hypnosis and how it could be integrated in mental training programs?"

 Every mental training procedure, psychological intervention and meditation practice utilises hypnosis.
 Hypnosis is fundamental to every thought process that you have, as there is a constant communication with the unconscious mind, hence one needs to ensure that all thoughts are set in a positive frame.

 2 - "One of the first coaches of Tiger Wood is well known for using hypnosis.
 Do you know other examples of famous athletes and coaches who regularly use hypnosis?"

 This is slightly off topic but Hitler was trained in hypnosis.
 Once he had sufficient expertise he shot the hypnotist.
 Marketing, as taught in the West, is founded on the propaganda techniques used by the Hitler regime.
 All advertising is hypnosis, so to ask for specific examples of famous athletes and coaches who use hypnosis, well they all do, though not necessarily with a full understanding of the process.
 I have coached a number of professional surfers and sports people using NLP and hypnotherapy.